NatGr/Master_Thesis/NetAdapt/README.md

 This means that two environments (one with pytorch and scikit learn and one with tensorflow 1.13.1 (or one environment with both) are needed to run the project.
 The tensorflow environment used on the rasberry-pi comes from [this page](https://github.com/PINTO0309/Tensorflow-bin) Initially I cross compiled it myself but I suffered several bugs doing so that the author of the previous repo corrected.
+I crosscompiled the tf-lite binaries used on the raspberry-pi.
+They are available in the root repository.

 First, the base network needs to be built,
 ```